WilliamCarlos/williamcarlos.github.io/_posts/2019-2-26-life-is-a-probability-stream.markdown

 #### Table of Contents
 * THIS IS JUST 8 WEEKS!!!!!!!!!
+* the concepts don't get that much harder; people just get shit at explaining (or even writing)
 * <a href="">Secretary Problem</a>
 * <a href="">Indicator Variables and Linearity of Expectation</a>
 * <a href="">Concentration Bounds</a>